leo0514/vpc-on-classic-network/lb-faqs.md

 For detailed information on the ACLs configuration required, refer to [Configuring ACLs for use with load balancers](#configuring-acls-for-use-with-load-balancers).

-## Why am I receiving an error message: `certificate instance not found`?
+## Why am I receiving this error message: `certificate instance not found`?
 {: #why-am-i-receiving-an-error-message}
 {: faq}